 Another scenario would be to give it away and keep a certain percentage if you think the business still has potential.
 If you have trouble finding a willing buyer or person to take over, consider these routes:

 - Asking your accountant or lawyer.
 They’re usually well connected.

 - Being honest and asking your employees if they know somebody.

 - Ads, forums, blogs, newspapers

 - Universities.
 Find a young, hungry wannabe entrepreneur.
 Give it away for free and keep a percentage.

 - Try gatherings or conferences from your industry.
 Don’t be shy.

 The Last Step

-Now you’ve sold it or gave it away and kept an interest, sit down.
+Now you’ve sold it or gave it away and kept interested, sit down.
 Relax.
 Detach.
 Open the spreadsheet.
 Write the top 3 mistakes you’ve done while owning the business.
-Write the corresponding 3 lessons you’ve learned.
+Write the corresponding three lessons you’ve learned.
 Once you’ve done this, it’s time to restart.

 Restart as soon as possible.
 You’re now closer than ever to being a successful entrepreneur.